aregtech/areg-sdk/docs/DEVELOP.md

 #### Requests
 The requests are called by clients to be executed on the service.
 The requests may have parameters.
 The requests may have linked response.
 If request has a response, then the processing request is blocked until service replies with the response.
 It is possible manually to unblock the request, but then the response must be manually prepared to reply.
 Multiple requests can be linked with the same response.
 The request may have no response at all and in this case the request can be called one after another.

-> 💡 When developers implement service provider (server) then must extend the generated `Stub` object and implement all request calls, which are declared in a base `Stub` class as _pure virtual_.
+> 💡 When developers implement service provider (server) then must extend the generated `Stub` object and implement all request calls, which are declared in a base `Stub` class as _pure virtual_.<br>
 > 💡 For an error handling of a request call, the client side should implement request failed methods, which are generated in the `ClientBase` objects.
 The passed error code as a parameter, indicates the failure reason.
 If the developer does not implement the failure method and the failure is triggered, there will be an error message in the logs.

 *An example to demonstrate the definition of request with no parameter and linked response:*